-The 4 Types of Clay Used In Ceramics
+4 Types of Clay Used for Ceramics

 1. Earthenware